Not My Enemy

 Collaborating on this film was a new experience because I had to figure out how to frame the story and the idea through film.
 Creating movement on a proscenium stage has a clear front and a prescribed vantage point.
 Yet, with the camera, you can have any opportunity to change the viewers' perspective.
 So, I had to learn to see movement from different angles and dimensions.

 I discovered that I could use my knowledge of dance composition to articulate how I wanted the movement captured on film.
-Tiffany and I worked together to develop a strategic shot log detailing the look and tone of each shot, including the time of day filming would take place.
+Tiffany and I worked together to develop a strategic shoot log detailing the look and tone of each shot, including the time of day filming would take place.

-The dance scenes in the film take on a new responsibility from the dance concert rendition, mainly because the narratives from the interviews are tremendously impactful, powerful, and visceral that the dance scenes augment their retold experience by providing a background to the layered complexities of their expressed sentiments.
+The dance scenes in the film take on a new responsibility from the dance concert rendition, mainly because the narratives from the interviews are tremendously impactful, powerful, and visceral so that the dance scenes augment their retold experience by providing a background to the layered complexities of their expressed sentiments.

 I intend to continue creating more dance films and am excited to try new approaches to capturing dance on film.
 Gabri Christa's body of work inspires me because she invites me to explore the juxtaposition of the body to the camera and vice versa.
-I am interested in how the camera and dancer can communicate like a pas de deux.
+I am interested in how the camera and dancer can communicate as in a pas de deux.